Learning is a lifetime process.

 Moreover, as we venture out the real world of careers, we ironically end up being in a routine inside 9-5 office spaces.

-To help planners in the continuous pursuit of knowledge in urban planning, I propose these websites and authors to visit and follow.
+Towards the continuous pursuit of urban planning knowledge, I propose that environmental planners follow these websites and authors.

 I list these resources hoping to encourage daily learning experiences for fellow environmental planners.